Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Chilled distributions and Laplace approximation

 The practical computation of the expectation ${\mathcal{E}}_{\mu,\boldsymbol{\hat \theta}}(\psi) $ is very demanding in our high dimensional environment.
 On the one hand, this quantity is analytically or numerically difficult to calculate because the posterior distribution is not available in a closed form.
 On the other hand, the application of straightforward Monte-Carlo (MC) approximations fails in such high dimensional scenarios, as illustrated by our numerical experiments in Section~\ref{sec:numEval}.
 The evaluation of the expected error will typically rely on substituting the posterior $\mu$ by some approximation.

-\subsubsection{Laplace Method: a Point-Wise Gaussian Approximation}
+\subsection{Laplace method: a point-wise Gaussian approximation}

-A first and brutal strategy is to resort to a Gaussian assumption for $\mu$ and building a so-called Laplace approximation of the expectation ${\mathcal{E}}_{\mu,\boldsymbol{\hat \theta}}(\psi) $.
+A common strategy is to resort to a Gaussian assumption for $\mu$ and building a so-called Laplace approximation of the expectation ${\mathcal{E}}_{\mu,\boldsymbol{\hat \theta}}(\psi) $.
 As we will see hereafter, the Laplace approximation provides an exact evaluation of this quantity as long as the Gaussian assumption holds.
-As discussed in the appendix, its computation is tractable for certain structures of the posterior.
+As shown in the appendix, its calculation is tractable for some posterior structures.
+It should be noted, however, that tractability often requires coarse assumptions and numerical approximations, resulting in poor Laplace approximations, as illustrated by our numerical experiments in Section~\ref{sec:numEval}.
+Nevertheless, we will present the Laplace approximation below, as it will provide a reference for later use in Section~\ref{sec:contributions}.

 More precisely, assume the log-posterior is twice differentiable.
 As proposed in~\cite{berger2013statistical}, it is convenient to approximate the posterior $\mu$ by the normal law with the covariance matrix ${\mathbf{H}_{U}^{-1}}$ given as the inverse of the Hessian (which we will assume positive definite) of the log posterior